zhiburt/tabled/README.md

 Using the following structures you can configure a width of a table and a single cell.

+BEWARE that `Width` controls only content, so it can't make things smaller then a certain minimum.
-But be aware that it often DOES NOT consider `Padding` when adjusting the width.
+BEWARE that it DOES NOT consider `Padding` when adjusting the width.

 The functions preserves `ansi` color sequences (when `ansi` feature is on).

-Beware that we `Width` controls only content, so it can't make things smaller then a certain minimum.

 Bellow is an example of setting an exact table width.